 (b) explore for minerals in the licence area.

+Note:

-Note 1: Under section 23(1) the concept of “exploration” extends to activities that are directly related to exploration.
+1. Under section 23(1) the concept of “exploration” extends to activities that are directly related to exploration.

-Note 2: Under section 24(1) the concept of “recovery” extends to activities that are directly related to the recovery of minerals.
+2, Under section 24(1) the concept of “recovery” extends to activities that are directly related to the recovery of minerals.

-Note 3: Under section 38A(3) and (5) the consent of the Minister is required to the carrying out of offshore exploration or mining activities in a marine nature reserve, marine park or marine management area.
+3. Under section 38A(3) and (5) the consent of the Minister is required to the carrying out of offshore exploration or mining activities in a marine nature reserve, marine park or marine management area.
 Section 38A(7) and (8) also contain provisions about the disturbance of certain parts of marine nature reserves and restricted areas.

 (2) If the licence is expressed to restrict the kind of minerals covered by the licence, the holder is not permitted to recover, or to explore for, minerals not covered by the licence.